Supporting younger NDIS participants

 - navigate the disability, housing, health and aged care systems

-- find alternative accommodation and services that best meets their needs
+- find alternative accommodation and support services that best meets their needs

-- move from residential aged care, if this is their choice.
+- move from residential aged care, if this is the younger person’s choice.

 The younger person, or their family, can contact Ability First Australia to find out:

 - where YPIRAC System Coordinators are operating in their area.

 State and territory government responsibility